ethliup/SelfDeblur/README.md

 deblurring.
 We are able to train the networks with two consecutive blurry images and do not require any ground truth sharp image for supervision.
-During inference, our network takes a single blurry image as an input and procude the corresponding sharp estimate, as in the following examples:
+During inference, our network takes a single blurry image as an input and produce the corresponding sharp estimate, as in the following examples:

 <img src="teaser_img/fastec.gif" height="280px"/> <img src="teaser_img/real.gif" height="280px"/>